All-American Selections: 22

 2008 ITA Region III Assistant Coach of the Year

-Woodruff, one of Tennessee's most celebrated tennis players, recently completed his 11th season on the Vols' coaching staff.
-He and head coach Sam Winterbotham have been coaching together for seven seasons and have quickly ushered the program into one of its most successful periods.
+Woodruff, one of Tennessee's most celebrated tennis players, recently completed his 13th season on the Vols' coaching staff.
+He and head coach Sam Winterbotham have been coaching together for eight seasons and have quickly ushered the program into one of its most successful periods.

-The Vols have finished in the top 25 nationally the last six seasons, including the top 10 from 2008 through 2011.
+The Vols have finished in the top 25 nationally six of the last seven seasons, including the top 10 from 2008 through 2011.
 The team captured back-to-back SEC regular-season titles for the first time in program history in 2010 and 2011 and reached the finals of the NCAA Championships in 2010.
 In 2011, the team assumed the No. 1 national ranking for the first time since 1990.

 "I can't even begin to tell you how vital Chris Woodruff is to this program," Winterbotham said.
 "First, he's one of the greatest players in the world so when he tells our players something to work on, they know they need to listen.
 Second, he bleeds orange.
 His support and love for this University is unwavering and I think he passes that love on to our team.